Stay up-to-date in pulmonary and critical care. No spam.

 Providing appropriate sedation and analgesia to mechanically ventilated patients is of paramount importance in the ICU.
-John P. Kress changed clinical practice for the better by showing that daily sedation interruptions (sedation vacations or sedation holidays) reduce ventilator days and mortality.
-He and Shruti Patel of the University of Chicago provide a fresh update on the topic for the March 1 AJRCCM.
+Daily sedation interruptions (sedation vacations or sedation holidays) reduce ventilator days and mortality.
+What else should be done, or avoided?

 Treating Pain in Mechanically Ventilated Patients

 Untreated pain equates to unnecessary suffering, and treating pain prevents agitation and delirium in mechanically ventilated patients.
-Thus, ensuring good pain control is of paramount importance.
-The problem is figuring out who is in pain, when most patients can’t communicate.
+The problem is figuring out who is in pain, when most patients can't communicate.
 Many physicians treat all intubated patients for pain with an opioid infusion, but pain is only present in 40% of the severely critically ill during their ICU stays, some studies show, and excessive opioids can prolong mechanical ventilation and ICU stays.

 Fentanyl and remifentanyl are the preferred analgesics, as they and their metabolites don't accumulate harmfully in renal failure (unlike morphine and hydromorphone/Dilaudid).
 The ultra-short acting remifentanyl is metabolized by enzymes in the blood (unlike fentanyl which can accumulate during hepatic failure), but remifentanyl can also rarely result in a strange, paradoxical increased sensitivity to pain (hyperalgesia), and can also wear off quickly, leaving the patient with no analgesia.